pavanraval05/ObviouslyAI/README.md

 # FastAPI Book Management Application

 This is a FastAPI application for managing a collection of books.
 It provides endpoints for creating, reading, updating, and deleting book records.
-The application also includes user authentication using OAuth2 with JWT tokens.
+The application also includes user authentication using JWT tokens.

 ## Demo